-Dismantlement is expected to begin first quarter 2020 and will involve the deconstruction of above-grade structures associated with Units 2 and 3 in compliance with NRC requirements, as well as the partial removal of offshore undersea conduits (large pipes) and offshore buoys and anchors.
+Dismantlement began first quarter 2020 and will involve the deconstruction of above-grade structures associated with Units 2 and 3 in compliance with NRC requirements, as well as the partial removal of offshore undersea conduits (large pipes) and offshore buoys and anchors.

 SONGS Decommissioning Solutions (SDS) is our decommissioning general contractor.
 The project is expected to create about 600 jobs during the 8-to-10-year dismantlement phase, and the majority of the labor force will be hired locally from the San Diego region.